DataDog/dd-sdk-android/docs/trace_collection.md

     {{% /tab %}}
     {{< /tabs >}}

-3. Configure and register the Android Tracer (you only need to do it once, usually in your application's `onCreate()` method:
+3. Configure and register the Android Tracer.
+You only need to do it once, usually in your application's `onCreate()` method:

     ```kotlin
     val tracer = Tracer.Builder()